sgmurphy/wordpress-plugins/mystickyelements/readme.txt

 9. Change the color of your icons, contact form, text, and anything else!

 == Changelog ==

+= 2.2.1 =
+Add Threads as a channel
+WPML bug fixed
+Nofollow option for links was added
+Other bugs were fixed

 = 2.2 =
 Option to open any tab by default when the page loads